 I Thought Your Nipples Aren’t Supposed to Rub Inside the Flange?

-For more information on how to find your ideal size flange for your pump, please reach me via my website, Facebook, Instagram or text message 541-390-8649.
+For more information on how to find your ideal size flange for your pump, I recommend ordering the Nipple Queen Ruler.